-Another consideration is the condition of the building.
-Food grade warehouses should have very strict regulations.
-The more well maintained the building is, the less likely there will be pests or rodents to contaminate the food.
-The building should not have holes, cracks or other ways for unwanted critters to enter.
-As well, the property around the building should be well maintained to keep pests out of the building.
+With food products, there runs a risk of pests or rodents to contaminate the food.
+The building should not have holes, cracks, or other ways for unwanted critters to enter.
+The property around the building should be well maintained to keep pests out of the building.
 The facility should have ongoing and proactive pest control throughout the property.
 Traps, chemicals and regular inspection by personnel is required.